-The CFO leads the finance function that is responsible for all reporting including statutory reporting and the valuation assumptions.
-The CBDOs lead the new business function and retain responsibility for the pricing assumptions and all new business related activities in their respective territories.
-The CRO retains responsibility for the risk and governance framework, and provides independent second line opinion and challenge on all relevant back-book and front-book activity.
+The CFO leads the finance function that is responsible for financial management, including financial reporting and valuation methodology and assumptions.
+The CBDO leads the new business function and retains responsibility for all new business related activities.
+The CA retains responsibility for capital management and optimisation, including the Bermuda Solvency Capital Requirement and Commercial